 At this very moment, there’s a stressful scenario playing out in many organizations across the country.
 Editors and developers, limited by legacy publishing technology, are spending more time waiting for IT to respond to tickets and fix bugs than creating engaging content.

-Here’s a closer look at the four telltale signs it’s time to upgrade your CMS—along with the advantages realized from using a modern platform.
+Here’s a closer look at the four telltale signs it’s time to upgrade your CMS—along with the advantages of using a modern platform.

-To compete in today’s digital landscape, you need to deliver content to your audience exactly when they want it.
+To compete in today’s digital landscape, you need to deliver content to your audience when they want it.
 This requires an intuitive CMS that enables stakeholders to spin up new experiences and make changes quickly and easily.
-In addition, the platform should be easy-to-learn, making it possible for team members to ramp up and become power users in a matter of weeks.
+In addition, the platform should be easy to learn, making it possible for team members to ramp up and become power users in a matter of weeks.

 It’s no secret you should be publishing on multiple channels.
-This means delivering to audiences around the globe, in multiple languages, across a plethora of digital touch-points including the web, mobile, IoT devices like Amazon Echo, and OTT video like Apple TV.
+This means delivering to audiences around the globe, in multiple languages, across a plethora of digital touchpoints, including the web, mobile, "internet of things” devices like Amazon Echo and OTT video like Apple TV.

 But that’s much easier said than done with a legacy CMS.
 Antiquated platforms developed as closed systems before digital-first audiences emerged often require content to be optimized for each channel separately, delaying distribution.
 Adding a new channel to the hodgepodge can take months—if it’s even possible.
 This restricts the reach of your brand and results in your digital interactions feeling old and stale.
 Also, because translations are frequently done outside the CMS, translating your content into any other language just delays things further.

 The result?
 In the end, IT must step in to ensure the content meets requirements for each channel.
 These arduous, frustrating publishing processes and the juggling of multiple channels ultimately hinder agility and seriously impact growth.

 3. Our CMS Doesn’t Meet Our Organizational Requirements